Chesham: Built environment and social geography

 Chesham developed as a market town which prospered through its manufacturing industries fuelled by a series of mills which sprung up along the River Chess.
 Until the 19th century the town was centred to the south-eastern end of the present High Street.
 Most of the present-day town centre's development took place during Victorian times.
 The 'old town', particularly Church and Germain Street, has been well preserved and now designated a conservation area.
 It includes a number of impressive residential, institutional and commercial buildings that largely survived Victorian 'improvement'.
 The 12th century St Mary's Church, which underwent refurbishment and redesign by George Gilbert Scott in the 19th century.
 'The Bury', a Queen Anne town house was built in 1712 for William Lowndes Secretary to the Treasury.
 Chesham had two workhouses, both buildings survived and are located in Germain Street.
-In June 2009 the Chesham town centre and old town conservation area was placed on the English Heritage Conservation Areas at Risk register which the District Council commented was due to the misinterpretation of its responses to the conservation body's questionnaire.
-Due to the pattern of the town's expansion there are several centres of employment which are interspersed with residential housing.
 Industrial buildings on the north side of the town have been redeveloped into offices in recent years.